 Negotiating Tables Across Canada

 As of March 2014, there are about 100 comprehensive land claim and self-government negotiation tables across the country.
 These tables are at various stages of the negotiation process.
 Review these key general statistics about negotiating tables.
-Explore this map or consult this list of negotiation tables to learn more about these negotiations.
+Explore this map at the Aboriginal and Treaty Rights Information System or consult this list of negotiation tables to learn more about these negotiations.
 More detailed information about treaties concluded to date and ongoing negotiations is available in this online status report.

 Ongoing Work with Partners to Accelerate Progress